 What could be a motivation to become a first aider:

 As we said, virtually anyone could become a first aider, as there is a wide range of online training.
-However, it is often easy to notice that some people are“natural” when it comes to being there for others.
+However, it is often easy to notice that some people are “natural” when it comes to being there for others.
 They usually have/are:

 All the skills that make someone a great candidate for becoming a first aider.
-In addition to this, official training(make sure to do thorough research about what training is recognised in your country and industry) will give all the tools to support their fellow teammates.
+In addition to this, official training (make sure to do thorough research about what training is recognized in your country and industry) will give all the tools to support their fellow teammates.

 It is important to remember that first-aiders are not mental health specialists and cannot substitute themselves for therapists.
 They are not able to prescribe anything or pose a diagnosis.
 In addition, as they are employees of the company, it can sometimes be difficult for coworkers to open up, despite the confidentiality clause.
 Finally, some people might not be ready to open up at all and prefer the comfort of an online type of support.